-The DT402D will remember the last Duplex Group that it joined and display that Duplex Group Name upon startup.
-If the Duplex Group is available, the DT402D will rejoin the Group.
+The DT500D will remember the last Duplex Group that it joined and display that Duplex Group Name upon power on.
+If the Duplex Group is available, the DT500D will rejoin the Group.
 If the Group is not available, you will get an Idle screen.
 To select a Group, follow these instructions

-Make sure there is a battery installed in the DT402D.
+1. Make sure there is a battery installed in the DT500D and turn on the throttle.
 Press the OPT / T key.
 (If you are starting from the Idle screen hold the key down for 3 seconds to power up the Throttle.)
 You will see: